Continuing Medical Education

 The KCU CME committee members also serve as the CME Planning committee that recommends policy to the administration of KCU in matters relating to CME.
 Membership of the committee includes faculty and staff from KCU and may include physicians from local communities.
 The committee will identify and document needs, establish the goal of each CME activity, create objectives, develop activities, identify target audience, choose the activity dates and locations, identify speakers, resolve any speaker conflict of interest, communicate all conflicts of interest and commercial support to the audience, and ensure appropriate disclosures are communicated to the audience.
 Members of the committee, who do not have any relevant financial relationships with commercial interests are listed below.

-- Chair: Carol Kirila, DO, FACOI, Assistant Professor, Primary Care, KCU-Kansas City
+- Chair: Carol Kirila, DO, FACOI, Associate Professor, Primary Care, KCU-Kansas City

 - Vice Chair: Kerrie Jordan, DHSc, DIO and Director, Graduate Medical Education, KCU-Kansas City